avajs/ava/docs/07-test-timeouts.md

 });
 ```

-When timeouts are set of individual test, you can also provide an optional message.
+When timeouts are set for individual tests, you can also provide an optional message.

 ```js
 test('foo', t => {